extrabacon/google-oauth-jwt/README.md

   email: 'my-service-account@developer.gserviceaccount.com',

   // an array of scopes uris to request access to (required)
-  // different scopes are available for each application (refer to the app documentation)
+  // different scopes are available for each application, refer to the app documentation
-  // scopes are NOT permission levels, but limitations applied to the API access
+  // scopes are limitations applied to the API access
-  // so remember to also grant permissions for the application!
   scopes: [...],

   // the cryptographic key as a string, can be the contents of the PEM file